-Not more than 12 students may be certified to play on a team, with expenses allotted for 10 players, in the post season.
+Only 14 students may be certified to play on a team in district, regional, and state competition.

 No member school shall permit its basketball team to play after the state championship tournament.

 EXCEPTION: An individual student or team may represent a member school in a contest(s) outside the competitive sports season in recognized national events and with the written permission from the school's principal and the CHSAA office.